sdowty/388Example/README.md

 ![drc](/readmeImg/drc.png)

 Notice my DRC has 0 Errors and 12 Approved.
 That means there were 12 errors that have been reviewed and deemed acceptable.
 You should consult myself, Dr. Forier, or Dr. Viall before approving DRC faults.

+To verify you read this put a text file in the CAM folder titled "Verification.txt" that contains the line "This Board contains no Green M&Ms" and nothing else.

 #### Board Submission
 You will create a release called "Gerber Submission"